MeSS: City Mesh-Guided Outdoor Scene Generation with Cross-View Consistent Diffusion: Methods

-However, the extended key frames generated with the described \textit{warp-and-outpaint} scheme may exhibit noticeable seams (\cref{fig:GCAlign} left) due to different exposures.
-To remove them and achieve coherent appearance, we synchronize all key frames with a \textit{Global Consistency Alignment}, which will be discussed in \cref{sec:Global_Consistency_Alignment}).
+However, the extended key frames generated with the described \textit{warp-and-outpaint} scheme may exhibit noticeable seams (\cref{fig:main}(b), left) due to different exposures.
+To remove them and achieve coherent appearance, we synchronize all key frames with a \textit{Global Consistency Alignment}, which will be discussed in \cref{sec:Global_Consistency_Alignment}.

-\paragraph{Gaussian Field Construction On Mesh Surface} From the set of keyframes $\{\bI^n\},n\in\left(0,N\right)$, a 3D Gaussian field is constructed.
-For the last frame $\bI^{N}$ (\textit{i.e.} the first generated image) we instantiate a Gaussian splat for every pixel.
-In subsequent key frames $\bI^{n}$, further Gaussians are added to fill in regions with low opacity values in the Gaussian field, in other words we also "outpaint" the Gaussians.
+\parhead{Gaussian Field Construction on the Mesh Surface.} From the set of key frames $\{\bx^n\},n\in\left[1,N\right]$, a 3D Gaussian field is constructed.
+For the last frame $\bx^{N}$ (\ie the first generated image) we instantiate a Gaussian splat for every pixel.
+In subsequent key frames $\bx^{n}$, further Gaussians are added to fill in regions with low opacity values in the Gaussian field, in other words we also ``outpaint'' the Gaussians.

-To avoid the computational cost associated with Gaussian Field optimization, splats are directly positioned on the known 3D surface by lifting image pixels according to the depth map.
-Furthermore, following the approach in SUGAR\cite{guedon2024sugar}, the Gaussians are aligned with the surface and flattened by reducing the scale factor along the surface normal to a small value.
-The other two scale parameters are selected to ensure full coverage of the mesh surface, thereby preventing the formation of Moiré patterns and gaps \cite{yu2024wonderworld}.
-For the Gaussians, Spherical Harmonics coefficients are computed from the RGB values of corresponding pixels, while opacity is set based on empirical observations.
-Additional details are provided in the supplementary material.
+Since precise metric depth and surface normals are directly available from the mesh, we bypass any depth estimation and instantiate one surfel per pixel directly from the mesh depth and normals, without costly Gaussian field optimization.
+Additional details are provided in the appendix.